cpjet64/ScavengersCommunitySupportTool/README.md

  <a href="#top">Return to Top</a>

+## Requirements ##

+Before starting you must ensure you have installed the latest Windows Updates to include Cumulative and Optional updates.

+<a href="#top">Return to Top</a>

 ## Usage ##

  1. Start the ScavengersCST.exe file, you will be presented with a User Account Control (UAC) popup asking if you want to allow the program to make changes to your computer.
 Make sure to select YES.